Cameron85Smith/CS-Fundamentals/README.md

 To convert non-compatible types we need to use either **int.Parse()** or **Convert.ToInt32**.
 The difference between Parse and Convert is that when we try to **Parse** a null value, the compiler will throw an ArgumentNullException; **Convert** will return a zero.
 ```
 string s = "1";
-// int i = (int)s; This won't compile
+// int i = (int)s; // This won't compile
 int i = Convert.ToInt32(s);
 // or
 int j = int.Parse(s);
 ```
-## Operators
+## 5. Operators

 ### Arithmatic

-**Postfix Increment** - First, the value of a is assigned to b, and then a will be incremented.
+**Postfix Increment**: First, the value of a is assigned to b, then a will be incremented.
 ```
 int a = 1;
 int b = a++;  // a = 2, b = 1
 ```

 **Prefix Increment** - First, the value of a is incremented, then the value is assigned to b.
 ```
 int a = 1;
 int b = ++a  // a = 2, b = 2
 ```

-## Non-Primitive Types
+## 6. Non-Primitive Types

 ### Classes

 A **class** is a type, also known as a blueprint, from which we create objects.
-Am **object** is an instace of a class.
+An **object** is an instace of a class.

-Classes are treated differently from primitive types in that **we need to use the new operator to explicitly allocate memory for it**.
+Classes are treated different from primitive types in that **we need to use the new operator to explicitly allocate memory for it**.
 ```
 Person person = new Person();
 ```

 ### Static Modifier

 **Without the static** keyword, you have to create an instance of the class for wherever, and whenever it is needed.
-This means that there is memory allocated fo each instance of the class. **With the static keyword**, a static member is accessible from the class itself; any code path can access it, provided it references the namespace.
-It behaves like a **Singleton** except, you can't inherit with a static class.
+This means that memory is allocated for each instance of the class. **With the static keyword**, you are creating one instance of the class in memory, so it behaves like a **Singleton**, except you can't inherit with a static class.
+A static member is accessible from the class itself; any code path can access it, provided it references the namespace.
 ```
 public class Calculator
 {